t-veor/adventofcode/README.md

 I use [`cargo-script`](https://github.com/DanielKeep/cargo-script) to run Rust files as scripts.
 After installing `cargo-script`, `cd` to the correct directory and run `cargo script filename.rs`.

+### C
+There's a bit of hackery to get the C files to also execute as a bash script that compiles itself and executes it if you run `./filename.c`, but otherwise they are self-contained and you should be able to just run `gcc filename.c && ./a.out` in the right directory (other compilers are available).